 Numerous chronic diseases are associated with substance use, including cancers, diabetes, cardiovascular and circulatory diseases, psychiatric disorders, and digestive disease.
 In the U.S., disparities in chronic diseases persist as a major public health issue.
 In many types of cancer, for example, mortality is highest among African Americans than all other racial and ethnic groups.
 For example, African American women are more likely to die of breast cancer than European American women.
 African Americans are also more likely to be diagnosed with colorectal cancer and die from prostate and stomach cancers.
 Latinx and American Indian/Alaskan Native women have greater incidence of cervical cancer, and African American women have the highest mortality from cervical cancer.
 Likewise, disparities in cardiovascular disease include a higher incidence of heart failure, stroke, and myocardial infarction among African American adults.

-The HEALTH–FAST Program is a targeted initiative to train talented doctoral scholars, postdoctoral fellows, and Early Stage Investigators with the ultimate goal of recruiting and retaining a strong ATOD research workforce that can mitigate ATOD use and the chronic health conditions that result.
+The HEALTH–FAST Program is a targeted initiative to train talented Postdoctoral Fellows, Early Stage Investigators, and Doctoral Scholars with the ultimate goal of recruiting and retaining a strong ATOD research workforce that can mitigate ATOD use and the chronic health conditions that result.
 We are particularly focused on training scholars who are currently under-represented in the sciences, as having a diverse workforce in scientific research widens perspectives to promote scientific creativity and innovation, increases the likelihood of underserved populations participating in and benefiting from health-focused research, and enhances public trust.

 Our collective impact is dependent on our capacity to partner with stakeholders to derive a shared vision that ultimately empowers community-embedded change agents who are equipped to improve their quality and length of life.

 We are dedicated to working with our community to discover and promote sustainable solutions to

 1100 Health 2, 4349 Martin Luther King Blvd.